It is against the law to talk, text or type using handheld communication/entertainment devices and certain display screens while driving in Ontario.

 - Texting while driving makes you 23 times more likely to be involved in a crash or near-crash event compared with non-distracted drivers.

-Tips to prevent texting and driving
+Tips to avoid distracted driving